veridu/veridu-java/README.md

 #### Settings

-Inside `src/main/resources` there is going to be a `config.json.dist` file.
-You need to rename it to config.json.

-Now run  `mvn install` in the root of `veridu-java` project that you just downloaded.
+Run `mvn install` in the root of `veridu-java` project that you just downloaded.

 After, there are two ways to setup the `veridu-java` SDK: